drwpow/pow.rs/src/content/blog/how-to-get-a-job-coding-in-2021.md

 You’re probably expecting a “buy my book” pitch here to “unlock all the secrets.”
 Unfortunately, there’s not a quick path to programming (and if anyone is selling you that, don’t believe them!).
 In my experience these are the pitfalls for most failed attempts:

 - **No access to a computer**.
 If you have a personal computer (even if it’s ancient), you have a privilege most don’t.
 Learning to code requires owning an expensive machine that is unfortunately a barrier (if you don’t own one, you can still learn to code but you’ll need to put more time and effort in and use all available resources like your local library).
 - **No definitive starting point**.
 There are many niches within programming, and every year more specializations are added.
-The materials get outdated constantly, so even universities and bootcamps struggle to stay relevant.
+The materials get outdated constantly, so even universities and boot camps struggle to stay relevant.
 - **There are gatekeepers**.
 Sadly, [toxic tech][amazon] and [lack of diversity][diversity] do exist.
 At some companies you’ll find jerks trying to keep newcomers out _because_ it’s so good right now.
 - **The “continual learner” mindset is hard to learn**.
 This is probably the biggest mental barrier to overcome.
 Many other trades have a clear path to certification, but mastery of programming is an illusion because it’s evolving so rapidly.
 Just accepting the reality that you will be learning _forever_ can be hard for some people to grasp (but I personally find it exhilarating!).